frdedynamics/robotics-lab-documentation/source/texts/ROS1.rst

 URDF
 -----
 Unified Robot Description Format.
 It is used to describe the robot model.
-It contains links, joints and basic material information of each part of the robot. `Here <http://wiki.ros.org/urdf/Tutorials/Building%20a%20Visual%20Robot%20Model%20with%20URDF%20from%20Scratch>`_ is the R2D2 model written in URDF!
+It contains links, joints and basic material information of each part of the robot.
+You can follow the `list of parts <http://wiki.ros.org/urdf/Tutorials/Building%20a%20Visual%20Robot%20Model%20with%20URDF%20from%20Scratch>`_ is the R2D2 model written in URDF!

 All the elements that you can use in an URDF file are `these. <http://wiki.ros.org/urdf/XML/robot>`_ A simple URDF file looks like this.
 Let's first understand it line by line.